-Other complications can include premature labor, postpartum bleeding, the baby being in the wrong position at birth—as seen with breech births, and an increased need for cesarean section.1
+Other complications can include premature labor, postpartum bleeding, the baby being in the wrong position at birth—as seen with breech births—and an increased need for cesarean section.1

-ABOUT THE AUTHOR Alicia Armeli is a Health Freelance Writer, Registered Dietitian Nutritionist, and Certified Holistic Life Coach.
-She has master’s degrees in English Education and Nutrition.
-Through her writing, she empowers readers to live optimally by building awareness surrounding issues that impact health and wellbeing.
-In addition to writing, she enjoys singing, traveling abroad and volunteering with her local animal shelter.
+ABOUT THE AUTHOR Alicia Armeli is a freelance writer and editor, registered dietitian nutritionist, and certified holistic life coach.
+She has master’s degrees in English education and nutrition.
+Through her writing, she empowers readers to live optimally by building awareness surrounding issues that impact health and well-being.
+She is a paid consultant of Merit Medical.

-- Guo, X. C., & Segars, J. H., (2012).
-The impact and management of fibroids for fertility: an evidence-based approach.
-Obstetrics & Gynecology Clinics of North America, 39(4):521-533. doi: 10.1016/j.ogc.2012.09.005.
+- Guo, X. C., & Segars, J. H. (2012).
+The impact and management of fibroids for fertility: An evidence-based approach.
+Obstet Gynecol Clin North Am, Dec;39(4):521-533.

 - Lam, S. J., Best, S., & Kumar, S. (2014).
-The impact of fibroid characteristics on pregnancy outcome.
-American Journal of Obstetrics & Gynecology, 211(4):395.e1-5. doi: 10.1016/j.ajog.2014.03.066.
+The impact of fibroid characteristics on pregnancy.
+Am J Obstet Gynecol, Oct;211(4):395.e1-5.